drewsilcock/blog-ng/src/blog/2014-11-4-jekyll-katex-block.md

 draft: false
 ---

+**Update:** *This site no longer uses Jekyll.
+Since moving over to [Gatsby](https://www.gatsbyjs.org/), this site uses the excellent [gatsby-remark-katex](https://www.gatsbyjs.org/packages/gatsby-remark-katex/) plugin for rendering equations.*

-If you follow [Hacker News](https://news.ycombinator.com/item?id=8320439), then you might've seen the latest development from Khan Academy: [{% katex %}](http://khan.github.io/KaTeX/).
+If you follow [Hacker News](https://news.ycombinator.com/item?id=8320439), then you might've seen the latest development from Khan Academy: [$\KaTeX$](http://khan.github.io/KaTeX/).

-Although it hasn't yet implemented the full set of mathematical symbols, {% katex %} promises to replace MathJax as *the* web technology for displaying mathematical expressions.
-This plugin utilises Jekyll's plugin system to enable you to easily add mathematical equations to your statically generated site, by adding a Liquid block corresponding to content to be rendered by {% katex %}.
+Although it hasn't yet implemented the full set of mathematical symbols, $\KaTeX$ promises to replace MathJax as *the* web technology for displaying mathematical expressions.
+This plugin utilises Jekyll's plugin system to enable you to easily add mathematical equations to your statically generated site, by adding a Liquid block corresponding to content to be rendered by $\KaTeX$.

-It's as simple as adding this plugin to your `_plugins` folder, pointing the plugin to your {% katex %} JavaScript file in `_config.yml`, and including the {% katex %} CSS in the resulting web pages.
+It's as simple as adding this plugin to your `_plugins` folder, pointing the plugin to your $\KaTeX$ JavaScript file in `_config.yml`, and including the $\KaTeX$ CSS in the resulting web pages.

 For more information, continue reading, or if you want to just go straight to the code, head over to [https://github.com/drewsberry/jekyll-katex-block](https://github.com/drewsberry/jekyll-katex-block).